OthmanBouch/IfraneWarehouse/README.md

-Please note that no one is allowed to review (accept or deny) pull request eccept me Bouchentouf Othman
+Please note that no one is allowed to review (accept or deny) pull request eccept me Bouchentouf Othman.